nicolaasburgers/kea-plugin-info/README.md

 # kea-plugin-info
-Container of dynamic information for the Kea plug-in for Grasshopper
+Container of static information for the Kea plug-in for Grasshopper